TripActions Celebrates World Tourism Day

 TripActions Customer Success Manager Christine Adamission, is based in New York, but had the best trip of her life when she extended a work trip in Berlin to Croatia.
 Christine landed in Dubrovnik as the final World Cup match ended and she heard locals celebrating in the Old Town until early the next morning.

 “Croatians didn’t mind that they technically ‘lost.’
 They were proud to have made it as far as they did.
 It was a testament to the culture which I continued to see throughout the trip — which included a boat trip around the Elafati islands, a tour of the ancient city walls, and a ferry ride to Lokrum” said Christine.

 While business might have been the initial reason to book a flight, Christine extended her trip and found the magic of living in the picturesque city best known as the main filming location for King's Landing in Game of Thrones."

-When asked her favorite place to explore during or after business, TripActions Director of Product Marketing Martina Yonushonis didn’t hesitate: Barcelona.
-If TripActions Product Marketing Manager Blaine Bassett’s had two choose his favorite cities to extend a business trip for some play, it’d be London and Atlanta.
+When asked her favourite place to explore during or after business, TripActions Director of Product Marketing Martina Yonushonis didn’t hesitate: Barcelona.
+If TripActions Product Marketing Manager Blaine Bassett’s had two choose his favourite cities to extend a business trip for some play, it’d be London and Atlanta.